GenesysCloudBlueprints/slack-open-messaging-blueprint/blueprint/index-temp.md

 For more information, see [Configure an open messaging integration](https://help.mypurecloud.com/?p=242772 Goes to the Configure an open messaging integration article) in the Genesys Cloud Resource Center.

-#### Create inbound message flow
+#### Create two Architect inbound message flows

-Repeat the following steps to create two inbound message flows: one for direct messages and the other for app_mention events.
+Repeat the following steps to create two Architect inbound message flows: one for direct messages and the other for app_mention events.

 ![Inbound message flow](images/inbound-message-flow.png "Inbound message flow")